Business Rules Analysis

 Learn More: Traceability Window

 The Specification Manager is the primary tool for working with text based elements such as Policies and Business Rules.
-These and other elements can be created directly in the Specification Manager and their name and descriptive text can be added in a compelling Word Processor or Spreadsheet like view.
+These and other elements can be created directly in the Specification Manager and their name and descriptive text can be added in a compelling Word Processor or Spreadsheet view.
 Other built-in properties such as status, version and phase can be managed directly in the columns of the Specification Manager and where property lists are available these can be chosen or changed from drop down lists.
 Additional properties in the form of Tagged Values can also be managed from within the Specification Manager.
 The Policies and Business Rules visible in the Specification Manager can be included on diagrams if necessary and linked to other modeling elements.
 Changing any of the Requirement's details in the Specification Manager will update the element in all other locations such as diagrams and windows and vice versa.

 Learn More: Specification Manager